rbaumgar/monitor-demo-app/application-monitoring.md

 EOF
 ```

-## Create a new project
+## Create a New Project

-Create a new project (e.g. monitor-demo) and give a normal user (e.g. developer) admin rights onto the project.
-Add the new created role(monitor-crd-edit) to the user.
+Create a new project (for example monitor-demo) and give a normal user (such as developer) admin rights onto the project.
+Add the new created role (monitor-crd-edit) to the user:

 ```shell
 $ oc new-project monitor-demo